Cromwell tank: Initial designs: A23, A24

 Development of the Cromwell and Centaur dates to 1940, as the Crusader tank was being readied for service.
-The General Staff was aware that the Crusader would become obsolete, and in late 1940 they set out the specifications for a replacement tank, expected to enter service in 1942, fitted with the QF 6 pounder gun.
+The General Staff were aware that the Crusader would become obsolete, and in late 1940 they set out the specifications for a replacement tank, expected to enter service in 1942, fitted with the QF 6 pounder gun.

 Vauxhall responded with the A23, a scaled down version of their A22 Churchill infantry tank.
 This would have had 75 mm of frontal armour, used a 12-cylinder Bedford engine, carried a crew of five and would have had the same suspension as the A22.

-Nuffield submitted the A24, heavily based on its Crusader design and powered by its version of the Liberty engine, a V-12 design dating the late days of World War I and now thoroughly outdated.
+Nuffield submitted the A24, heavily based on its Crusader design and powered by its version of the Liberty engine, a V-12 design dating to the late days of World War I and now thoroughly outdated.
 Nevertheless, as the design was based on the Crusader, it was expected it could be put into production rapidly.

 The final entry was from Leyland and Birmingham Railway Carriage & Wagon (BRC&W).
 Their design was similar to the Nuffield, but with different suspension and tracks.

 The designs were received and examined in January 1941, with Nuffield's A24 being declared the winner on 17 January.
 Six prototypes of the Cromwell were ordered for the spring of 1942.
 These arrived four months late, and by this time the design was already outdated.
 It was put into production anyway, but in service it proved underpowered.
 Only a small number were built.

 Delays in the A24 program led to demands to get the QF 6 pounder into service earlier.
-This led to a series of up-gunned Crusaders mounting the 6-pounder.
+This led to a series of up-gunned Crusaders mounting the 6 pounder.

-Creation of the Meteor engine
+Introduction of Meteor engine

 With the start of the war, Rolls-Royce ended car production and set up a design team looking for other ways to use their design capability.
 The team formed under the direction of W. A. Robotham at Clan Foundry in Belper, north of Derby.
 They began recovering and refurbishing parts from crashed Merlin engines with the intention of using them for non-aviation purposes.

 In October 1940, Robotham met Henry Spurrier of Leyland Motors to discuss British tank design.
 The Tank Board desperately needed a more powerful tank engine to replace the aging Liberty.
 Robotham and Spurrier decided to attempt to fit a refurbished and re-worked Rolls-Royce Merlin engine to a Leyland tank for testing.
 Design had three priorities: